New Bounds on the Size of Binary Codes with Large Minimum Distance

 \subsection{Cyclic Code with High Minimum Distance}

-Let $n= 2^m -1 $, and $m\in \N$ be an even integer with $m \geq 4$.
-Let $c$ be an integer with $1 \leq c \leq m/2-1$.
-We construct a binary cyclic code $C$ of length $n$ with high minimum distance as follows. \begin{theorem} There exists a binary cyclic code $C$ of length $n$, dimension $cm$, and minimum distance
+We construct a binary cyclic code $C$ with high minimum distance as follows. \begin{theorem} Let $n= 2^m -1 $, and $m\in \N$ be an even integer with $m \geq 4$.
+Let $c$ be an integer with $0 \leq c \leq m/2-1$.
+There exists a binary cyclic code $C$ of length $n$, dimension $(c+1/2)m$, and minimum distance